-If you are a child under 13, we want you to know that we are particularly committed to protecting the privacy of the young people that engage with us through our competitions, on our website, at events, and in the clubs that we support.
+We are committed to protecting the privacy of the young people that engage with us through our competitions, on our website, at events, and in the clubs that we support.
 We treat your child’s information in accordance with all applicable laws concerning the protection of personal information.

 - Who are we

-- What information we collect about you
+- What information we collect from you

-- Why we collect that information
+- When we collect information from you

 - What we use your information for